-Application : Applied

-Explanation : on application of the practice The Company's Constitution allows the Company to convene a meeting of Members at more than one venue using any technology or method that enables the Members of the Company to participate and to exercise the Members' right to speak and vote at the meeting.
+Application : Applied Explanation on application of the practice : The Company's Constitution allows the Company to convene a meeting of Members at more than one venue using any technology or method that enables the Members of the Company to participate and to exercise the Members' right to speak and vote at the meeting.
 The main venue of the meeting shall be in Malaysia and the Chairman shall be present at the main venue.
-The Annual General Meeting (AGM) in 2020 was conducted fully virtual and live-streamed from the Auditorium, Plantation Tower, No. 2 Jalan PJU 1A/7, Ara Damansara, 47301 Petaling Jaya, Selangor Darul Ehsan, Malaysia (Broadcast Venue).
-The attendance of the AGM was restricted to shareholders, proxyholders and authorised representatives of corporate shareholders who had registered to join the meeting remotely.
+The Company's AGM conducted on 17 June 2021 was held fully virtual in accordance with the revised Guidance and FAQs on the Conduct of General Meetings for Listed Issuers (Guidance Note) issued by Securities Commission on 1 June 2021.
 The Company had taken all efforts to ensure that the live streaming was smooth.
-Voting at the AGM in 2020 was conducted by poll in accordance with Paragraph 8.29A of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad by way of electronic voting (e-voting) via the Remote Participation and Voting (RPV) facilities provided by the share registrar.
+Voting at the AGM 2021 was conducted by poll in accordance with Paragraph 8.29A of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad by way of electronic voting (e-voting) via the Remote Participation and Voting (RPV) facilities provided by the share registrar.
 The online remote voting via the RPV had commenced from the start of the AGM until the voting session was closed.
-Questions to the Board were submitted in advance through the Tricor Online System (TIIH Online) and was
+Questions to the Board were submitted in advance through the Tricor Online System (TIIH Online) and was also posed to the Board through the real time submission of typed texts during the proceeding of the AGM.
+SDP had sought confirmation from Tricor on their cyber hygiene practices to ensure data privacy and security to prevent cyber threats.
+Tricor had confirmed that it has implemented an Information Technology and Information Security policy, endpoint controls and data classification for cyber hygiene practices of the staff.
+Tricor Malaysia is also ISO27001 certified in October 2021.
+In addition, TIIH Online is hosted on a secure cloud platform and the data centre is ISO27001 certified.

-also posed to the Board through the real time submission of typed texts during the proceeding of the AGM.
-The forthcoming AGM will have a similar arrangement as the AGM in 2020.
+The AGM 202 The AGM 2022 will have a similar arrangement as the AGM 2021.

-Evaluation

-Explanation : for
+Explanation :

+for

 departure

+Lawa a samanania ta +h-a -a-l halaw Non Inven

-are required to complete the columns below.
-Non-large companies are nplete the columns below.
+Large companies are required to complete the columns below.
+Non-large companies are

+encouraged to cor mplete the colu ımns below.

 Measure :

+1

+Timeframe :